 Everyone is in so much discomfort that the run actually has to be abandoned; a first for all the hash runners, and a definite disappointment.
 The only positive takeaway from this calamity is that the Hash bar will be open sooner than planned!
 As the circle closes and the Grandmaster begins doling out punishments for offences committed during the run, we’re chagrined they do not include the hanging by the testicles of the two ‘hares’ who laid out this excruciating route!
 Alas, another Hash run story to add to our growing list.

 Visiting another long-time friend residing on the island, I introduce myself to a fellow named Ray who definitely the silent type.
 The reason for his limited communication potential is that Ray happens to be my friends pet Tortoise; Ray being short for Rayban, as in the tortoise shell eye-wear frames.

-The rotund terrestrial turtle acts as the home’s friendly garburator by eating pretty much any food headed for the trash bin.
+The terrestrial turtle looks like an old Army helmet and acts as the home’s friendly garburator by eating pretty much any food headed for the trash bin.
 Respecting his vow of silence, I make the old lump a peace offering of a tasty hibiscus flower, which quickly disappears into his toothless mouth and down his ugly neck.

 A nighttime nuance, or more accurately nighttime nuisance, comes in the form of sleep sapping tree frogs.
 Disproportionately loud to their tiny thumb nail size, the rowdy adult polliwogs hop about in our bathroom and kitchen.
 Fortunately they do not trespass into the bedroom, which is definitely a good thing as it prevents Christine from possibly impaling herself on the ceiling fan in avoidance of her amphibious foe.